 Natural rubber rug pads have been on the market for over three decades and have a proven track record for performance and safety.
 Plus, natural rubber is a renewable resource that won’t stick to your flooring over time like a less expensive PVC (polyvinyl chloride) pad will.

 Natural rubber is white — not black!
-(The black color in rubber tires is due to the addition of black carbon, which not only turns the rubber black but also reinforces it to make it stronger.)
-Natural rubber outperforms and out-grips PVC and plastic rug mats, and with the exception of certain vinyl floors and finishes, will protect — not damage — wood or bamboo floors.
+(The black color in rubber tires is due to the addition of black carbon, which turns the rubber black and reinforces it to make it stronger.)
+Natural rubber outperforms and out-grips PVC and plastic rug mats, except for certain vinyl floors and finishes, will protect — not damage — wood or bamboo floors.

 A Note About Natural Rubber as a Renewable Resource:

 Natural rubber is a successful component of the science and technology of using plants to produce useful products that don’t deplete our natural resources nor add to the environmental hazards caused by the manufacture and use of petroleum-based products.
 Its use is yet another way to live comfortably and responsibly without harming future generations!
-Through their support of the SNRI (Sustainable Natural Rubber Initiative), companies like Michelin (a tire manufacturer and one of the largest consumers of natural rubber in the world), and GM, are striving to do their part to ensure that natural rubber is harvested responsibly and that existing plantations are used efficiently in lieu of clearing land for new plantations.
-The SNRI is working on many levels, including conservation of protected areas and responsible water management practices to ensure the sustainability of natural rubber as a worldwide resource.
+Companies like Michelin (a tire manufacturer and one of the largest consumers of natural rubber in the world), and GM, are striving to do their part to ensure that natural rubber is harvested responsibly and that existing plantations are used efficiently instead of clearing land for new plantations.
+The SNRI works on many levels, including conservation of protected areas and responsible water management practices to ensure natural rubber’s sustainability as a worldwide resource.

 What to Use Under a Large Area Rug

 A good — and safe — choice for a large area rug placed on top of a bamboo floor is a 100% felt rug pad.
-It offers excellent cushioning and support, and make the rug less likely to slip.
+It offers excellent cushioning and support and makes the rug less likely to slip.
 And because it’s denser and thicker than a traditional non-slip rubber rug pad, it offers a better buffer between a large expanse of carpet and your flooring.

 Ambient Bamboo Flooring

-One of the reasons for choosing bamboo — aside from its natural beauty and resilience — is the fact that bamboo is a renewable resource that can be replenished more quickly than hardwood.
+One of the reasons for choosing bamboo — aside from its natural beauty and resilience — is that bamboo is a renewable resource that can be replenished more quickly than hardwood.
 Bamboo is a fast-growing grass plant that takes a maximum of 7 years to grow to maturity, compared with many decades for a typical hardwood tree.
-At Ambient Bamboo Floors, we source our bamboo from FSC-Certified forests, and all of our products adhere to the Lacey Act, to ensure that our bamboo is legally sourced with minimal damage to the environment.
-Check out our line of bamboo flooring, low-voc and no-voc adhesives and finishes and compare our prices today!
+At Ambient we source our bamboo from well-managed forests.
+We can source FSC®-Certified bamboo by demand; furthermore, all of our products adhere to the Lacey Act to ensure that our bamboo is legally sourced with minimal damage to the environment.
+Check out our bamboo flooring line, low-VOC, and no-VOC adhesives and finishes, and compare our prices today!